RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Anyone who has worked with a relational database is familiar with the convenience of using declarative queries to express complex reshaping operations on data.
 Declarative queries express intent more concisely than imperative code, and allow a query planner to design an efficient execution strategy independently of the app developer's work.

 This is an uncontroversial stance in backend web development where SQL is commonplace; it's also a common approach in the many complex desktop apps that use SQLite as an embedded datastore (including Adobe Lightroom, Apple Photos, and Google Chrome).
 It's not a common approach to managing state in client-side web development, although there have been successful projects in this area, including [Datascript](https://github.com/tonsky/datascript), an in-memory Datalog implementation for UI development, and [SQL.js](https://sql.js.org/#/), which compiles SQLite to run in a browser (and more recently, the [absurd-sql](https://jlongster.com/future-sql-web) project which persists a SQL.js database using IndexedDB).
+In many ways, powerful end-user focussed tools like [Airtable](https://www.airtable.com/) are thematically similar: Airtable users express data dependencies in a spreadsheet-like formula language that operates primarily on tables rather than scalar data.
 We think relational queries in the client UI is a pattern that deserves to be more widely used.

 ### Fast reactive queries provide a clean mental model

 ![](/assets/blog/prelude/reactive.png)

 A *reactive* system tracks dependencies between data and automatically keeps downstream data updated, so that the developer doesn't need to manually propagate change.
-React has popularized this style in web UI development, and end-users have built complex reactive programs in spreadsheets for decades.
+Frameworks like [React](https://reactjs.org/), [Svelte](https://svelte.dev/), and [Solid]() have popularized this style in web UI development, and end-users have built complex reactive programs in spreadsheets for decades.

 However, database queries are often not included in the core reactive loop.
 When a query to a backend database requires an expensive network request, it's impractical to keep a query constantly updated in real-time; instead, database reads and writes are modeled as *side effects* which must interact with the reactive system.
 Many applications only pull new data when the user makes an explicit request (e.g. reloading a page); doing real-time pushes usually requires carefully designing a manual approach to sending diffs between a server and client.

 In a local-first architecture where queries are much cheaper to run, we can take a different approach.
 The developer can register _reactive queries_, where the system guarantees that they will be updated in response to changing data.
 Reactive queries can also depend on each other, and the system will decide on an efficient execution order and ensure data remains correctly updated.

+This appraoch is closely related to the _document functional reactive programming (FRP)_ introduced in [Pushpin](https://www.inkandswitch.com/pushpin/), except that we use a relational database rather than a JSON CRDT as our data store, and access them using a query language instead of a frontend language like Javascript.
+We can also [create reactive derived values from our data outside of the tree of UI elements](https://www.youtube.com/watch?v=_ISAA_Jt9kI), as in systems like [Jotai](https://jotai.org/), [Recoil](https://recoiljs.org/), and [RxJS](https://rxjs.dev/)

 <aside>
 <p>